Improved Concentration for Mean Estimators via Shrinkage: Computational experiments

 \subsection{Robustness under contamination}

 To evaluate robustness under contamination, we sample our data as in \Cref{subsec:exp_improved,subsec:exp_split} and randomly substitute \( \left\lfloor \varepsilon m \right\rfloor \) of the sample points destined for the computation of \( \widehat{\kappa } \) and \( \left\lfloor \varepsilon n \right\rfloor \) of the sample points destined for the computation of \( \widehat{\mu }(\kappa ) \) by \( 10^6 \).
 We display the performance of the base estimators under this contamination as well as that of \( \widehat{\mu } \) in \Cref{tab:contamination}.
-The results confirm in practice that our shrinkage estimators \( \widehat{\mu } \) indeed retain robustness under contamination as long as the base estimator is robust.
+The results confirm in practice that our shrinkage estimators \( \widehat{\mu } \) indeed retains robustness under contamination as long as the base estimator is robust.
 Is is noteworthy that the worst-performing shrinkage estimators under heavy contamination are given by those based on the shrinkage function \( w(t)=1 \wedge t^{-1} \), which has the slowest asymptotic decay contemplated by our theory.
+Therefore, in alignment with our intuition, the user should employ aggressive shrinkage functions --- that is, ones with fast decay --- under situations where extreme outliers are expected.